HyagoOliveira/InputSystem/README.md

 ![Inspector for LocalizedSpriteText][LocalizedSpriteText_Inspector]

-At runtime, the Sprite tag corresponding to the provided Action will use the current language:
+At runtime, the Sprite Tag will use the current language:

 ![LocalizedSpriteText Runtime][LocalizedSpriteText_Runtime]

+If your project uses another Localization System, use [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component as a base to create your own binder between your Localization provider and this package [ActionSpriteText](/Runtime/SpriteText/ActionSpriteText.cs).

 ### Using Custom Sprites and Animations